healthyinc/bio-block/.github/CONTRIBUTING.md

 ## 7) Security and sensitive data
 - Never commit secrets, API keys, or credentials.
 Use environment variables, GitHub Secrets, or a secure provider.
-- If you accidentally commit a secret, rotate it immediately and open an issue describing remediation steps.

 ## 8) Communication and support
 - For onboarding questions, open an issue and tag maintainers.
 Provide OS and tool versions when asking setup questions.

 Thanks for contributing — we appreciate your help in making this project better!

----
-Small note: If something in the commands above doesn't match the actual entrypoint or test runner, please open an issue and we will update this guide.